Query Engine

 ↑ Next()

-Scan (segments + memtable)
+Scan (segments + buffered/in-memory events)

 Each Next() call returns a batch of up to 1024 rows.
 This design has critical advantages for log analytics: